nelly2k/notes/coding/aws/beanstalck.md

 # Docker containers
 - you can run one or many containers in one EC2 instance as a cluster
-- just upload a zip file with Dockerfile and supporting files
+- just upload a zip file with Dockerfile and supporting files from S3 or local machine